 The image on the left shows sludge buildup on the burner air spinner and the combustion chamber floor.
 The image on the right shows soot that has been scraped out of the boiler tubes during cleaning.
 Photo Credit:Tom Sahagian

-Because of its high sulfur content, burning No. 6 oil releases significant quantities of fine particulate matter (PM2.5) in chimney exhaust.
+Because of its high sulfur content, burning No. 4 or 6 oil releases significant quantities of fine particulate matter (PM2.5) in chimney exhaust.
 When PM2.5 becomes embedded in people’s lungs it can aggravate existing respiratory diseases such as asthma and cause heart attacks or other cardiovascular episodes.
 Emissions of the heavy metal nickel are also a major concern, as it can increase the risk of heart disease and other ailments when ingested.

 Map showing wintertime ground-level PM2.5 concentrations—as measured by the NYC Department of Health and Mental Hygiene at 150 monitoring sites across the City – overlaid with the locations of buildings that burn No. 6 oil.
 Picture Credit:DOHMH